 When the pressure drops in the syrup line to the dispensing valve, the pump will activate and continue until the pressure is equalized.
-This will happen almost every time a drink is poured from
+This will happen every time a drink is poured from the valve.
+Syrup line pressure

-Delivery Systems - BIB
+Post-Mix System Components Syrup Supply Delivery Systems - BIB